vahidhedayati/ajaxdependancyselection/README.md

 	collectField2='id'
-	required="false"		// optional add this if you wish to disable required set by default value="${params.MyContinent}"	// your value if you are posting form back />
+	required="false"		// optional add this if you wish to disable required set by default value="${params.MyContinent}"	// your value if you are posting form back

+	//Optional Filtering methods 0.27+ To enable filtering add the following filter='_ON'				// If you provide _ON it will provide a tick box when use selects and inputs terms
+								// it will then match return results to match their filter - reducing overall select items
+								// Please note if you set this to "F" then it will not show the tick box and default all return results starting with F hidden="hiddenNew"<br>		//The hidden field name to store user search output - unsure what to be used for

+        />